easypercent/SafeAutoCodeKata/README.md

 Now, with the angular project open, use the *Upload* page to upload any one of the .txt files in this project's root directory or your own, and test the output.

+Note, there is no .gitignore files in this repository as of now.
+This mean it is not necessary to run npm install inside the Angular project.

 ## Rules for Uploaded Files

 The formatting rules for uploaded file can be found on the *Rules* page of the Angular website.

+## Expansion

+This project is rudimentary and can be expanded upon.
+The next thing I would have liked to have added is a way to download the reports from the website instead of only showing them on a page.
+The instructions aren't specific, but since the files are uploaded, it would have also been nice to have the option to download the reports.

 ## Rules from SafeAuto